-Beyond creating a good basis of knowledge, Google recommends asking yourself a series of questions that will help you detect whether the content you are offering your audience is helpful or not.
+Beyond creating a good basis of knowledge, Google recommends asking yourself questions that will help you detect whether the content you are offering your audience is helpful.

-If your answer to any of the questions below is no, it’s time to carry out an internal audit of your website.
-Consider removing any content that doesn’t align with what Google is looking for, or what your users need.
+If your answer to any of the questions below is no, it’s time to conduct an internal audit of your website.
+Consider removing any content that doesn’t align with what Google is looking for or what your users need.

-1. Do you have an existing or intended audience for your business or site that would find the content useful if they came directly to you?
+1. Do you have an existing or intended audience for your business or site that would find the content useful if it came directly to you?

-2. Does your content clearly demonstrate first-hand expertise and a depth of knowledge (for example, expertise that comes from having actually used a product or service, or visiting a place)?
+2. Does your content demonstrate first-hand expertise and a depth of knowledge (for example, expertise from having used a product or service or visiting a place)?